Kansas Demand Promissory Note

 Build a legally proper Demand Promissory Note for Kansas that covers all required terms under Kansas promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Demand Promissory Note as a professional PDF.

 Kansas law governs promissory notes with specific usury limits and enforcement rules that safeguards both creditor and borrowing party.
 The usury limit in Kansas is 15% or 4% above T-bill rate.
-Lenders have 5 years to file suit to collect on a promissory note in Kansas.
+For a demand note in Kansas, the 6-year limitation period runs from the date demand for payment is made.
 Kansas law requires 3 specific elements in a valid promissory note.

 Kansas Promissory Note Requirements